An outlier is an extremely high or extremely low value in the dataset. Let’s look at some data and see how this works. I have a list of Prices.

 In univariate outliers, we look distribution of a value in a single feature space.
 Multivariate outliers can be found in an n-dimensional space (of n-features).
 Looking at distributions in n-dimensional spaces can be very difficult for the human brain.

 In addition to just something extremely high or low, you want to make sure that it satisfies the criteria.
-We have plenty of methods in statistics to the discovery outliers, but we will only be discussing Z-Score and IQR. we will also try to see the visualization of Outliers using Box-Plot.
+We have plenty of methods in statistics to discover outliers, but we will only be discussing

-Seaborn and Scipy have easy to use functions and classes for an easy implementation along with Pandas and Numpy.
+Seaborn and Scipy have easy-to-use functions and classes for easy implementation along with Pandas and Numpy.

 import numpy as np import pandas as pd import seaborn as sns from scipy import stats price=np.array([80,71,79,61,78,73,77,74,76,75,160,79,80,78,75,78,86,80,75,82,69,100,72,74,75,180,72,71,120]) price_df=pd.DataFrame(price) price_df.columns=['price']